HOME • SEARCH • EMAIL • ABOUT

 Wild-crafted.

-OTHER IMAGE SOURCES: Unhali, Sarphonk, Wild Indigo / J M Garg / 7.09.08 / GNU Free Documentation License / Wikimedia Commons
+IMAGE SOURCES: Unhali, Sarphonk, Wild Indigo / J M Garg / 7.09.08 / GNU Free Documentation License / click on image to go to source page / Wikimedia Commons

 OTHER IMAGE SOURCES: Tephrosia purpurea (L.) Pers. - fishpoison / Tracey Slotta @ USDA-NRCS PLANTS Database / USDA